msmith261992/realtimedata-socket/README.md

 If you can't get this to work, see the [Troubleshooting](https://reactnative.dev/docs/troubleshooting) page.

+# What does the App do?

+Pair new dummy device on home screen
+Home screen displays device
+Data for temp & status changes on a timer from the BE, displaying real time data Local notification will be sent if temperature gets too high Start dummy video stream

 # Architectural decisions

 - Setup project as pages/components to display features.